stayradiated/piratemap/README.md

 ## Why would I use this?

-Because you want to use an object or array as a key in a Map.
-Unless you keep a reference to the original key, you will not be able to easily retrieve the value.
-You might also end up with accidental duplicates.
+If you want to use an object as a key in a Map - unless you keep a reference to the original object, you will not be able to easily retrieve the value, or you might also accidentally insert duplicate items.

+With PirateMap, the `has`, `get`, `set` and `delete` methods all perform a shallow compare to check if a key with the same value already exists in the map.

 ## Why would I _not_ use this?

-It's pretty slow...
-If you care about high performance, find a way to serialize your keys as strings.
+If you care about high performance, you may not want to use this library - instead try and find a way to serialize your keys as strings.

 ## Examples